kranthikumar490/accion-test/README.md

 #installation process

--> after cloning the code, run 'npm install' command for the project folder so that the required dependencies are installed.
+-> after cloning the code, run 'npm install' command at the project folder so that the required dependencies mentioned in package.json are installed.
-->
+-> run the index.html in the browser preferably through a server.